 - Mix 8 ounces of apple juice with 20 drops of an extract of the hydrangea root.

 - Start off your day with this drink to cleanse your kidneys.

 - Also, eat watermelon as often as you can.

 Note: Be sure to do this on a holiday because the high water content in the fruit can make frequent trips to the bathroom necessary.
 Also, due to the sugar content in fruits and high levels of water output via urine, insulin overload or shock may occur.
-So, diabetics and those with high blood pressure should avoid this detox.
+So, diabetics and those with high blood

 2. Liver Detox